Presented at 3:15pm (50 min) in Westminster I on Thursday, November 21, 2019.#29774

 Cognitive/Learning, Deaf/Hard of Hearing, Vision

-Accessible Educational Materials, Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Legal, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Alternate Format, Assistive Technology, Legal, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 I have been exposed to assistive technology for the last nineteen years due to the deterioration of my vision.
 Since June of 2016, I have been the Accessibility Support Team Coordinator at the University of Houston - Clear Lake, which assists faculty and staff in the production and delivery of accessible electronic material.
 In the time that I have been at UHCL, I have presented eight times on the benefits and need for accessible electronic information at state, regional and national conferences.
 I obtained my Bachelors of Science in Rehabilitation Services on December 19, 2015 from Stephen F. Austin State University.
 While attending SFA, in 2013, I was hired as an accessibility consultant where I trained students with disabilities how to utilize assistive technology and advocated on the importance of accessible design.
 In 2006, I volunteered by teaching the visually impaired at the Criss Cole Rehabilitation Center in Austin, TX.